Driving on British Roads for Visitors - Tips and Information from a Brit

 City centre multi-story car parks tend to be very tight, both in regards the parking space and in the corners you need to take to enter and leave them, if you are unsure of yourself in these, use a Park and Ride.

 Park and Ride - Larger towns and cities often have a Park and Ride scheme whereby there is a large car park away from the centre where you park either for free or very cheaply.
 There is then a bus which will take you into the town or city centre which you usually have to pay for, though less than if you used a more central car park.
 Such schemes are often signposted on motorways and major roads as you approach and are far easier to get to than negotiating what can be a very busy and congested city centre to look for a space in an expensive car park after what may be a long queue to get in.
 They aren't usually available past about 6-7 pm.
-My local one at Cambridge costs £1 for parking all day and £2.70 per person for the bus, this is on the high side for such schemes, Cambridge city centre car parks are about £2.50 an hour rising to £20 for 5 hours,
+My local one at Cambridge has free for parking for up to 18 hours and £3 per person for the bus, this is on the high side for such schemes, Cambridge city centre car parks are about £2.50 an hour rising to £20 for 5 hours.

 - stop, it's the law